Principled Interpolation in Normalizing Flows: Experiments

 \subsection{Qualitative Results}

 Figure~\ref{fig:interpolation_cifar10} displays interpolation paths with five interpolants of four pairs of data from CIFAR10, created using the same architecture trained on different base distributions.
-For each base distribution, we pick the best performing model on BPD on test data from the multiple training runs.
+We pick the best-performing model on BPD on test data from the multiple training runs for each base distribution.
 We visually compare a linear interpolation using a Gaussian base distribution against a spherical linear interpolation using a vMF base distribution with different concentration values.
-Naturally, the images in the center show the difference and the effects resulting from the choice of base distribution and, hence, the interpolation procedure. \looseness=-1
+Naturally, the images in the center show the difference and the effects resulting from the choice of base distribution and, hence, the interpolation procedure.

 Overall, the linear interpolation with a Gaussian tends to show mainly darker objects on brighter background (almost black and white images) in the middle of the interpolation path.
 This is not the case for the spherical interpolations using a vMF base distribution.
-Specifically in the second example showing dogs, the checkerboard background of the left endpoint smoothly fades out for the vMF ($\kappa=2d$) model while the Gaussian shows an almost white background.
+Specifically, in the second example showing dogs, the checkerboard background of the left endpoint smoothly fades out for the vMF ($\kappa=2d$) model while the Gaussian shows an almost white background.
 A similar effect happens in the last pair of images, highlighting the weaknesses of a linear interpolation once again.
 By contrast, the vMF models generate images where those effects are either less prominent or non-existent, suggesting a path that strictly follows the data manifold.
 We provide more interpolation paths on CIFAR10 in the supplementary material.

 Figure~\ref{fig:interpolation_fmnist} depicts interpolation paths with five interpolants on two pairs of data from Fashion-MNIST.
-In both cases, the Gaussian model produces suboptimal images, with visible changes in color which is not consistent with the endpoints.
+In both cases, the Gaussian model produces suboptimal images with visible color changes, which is not consistent with the endpoints.
 Furthermore, there is visible deformation of the clothing items.